mahmoudaboueleneen/galileo-cli/README.md

 # galileo-cli

-This is a quiz about the astronomor, Galileo Galilei, which runs as a CLI tool!
+This is a quiz about the astronomor Galileo Galilei, which runs as a CLI tool.

 Deployed on npm.